Suhas (Telugu actor)

-Early life and career
+Early life

 Suhas was born and brought up in Vijayawada, Andhra Pradesh.
-After graduating from KBN College, Suhas moved to Hyderabad to pursue a career in films.
+After graduating from KBN College, he moved to Hyderabad to pursue a career in films.

+Career

 He started acting in a Telugu YouTube channel Chai Bisket and was featured in several short films including The Athidhi by Sandeep Raj and Kalakaarudu.
+He received numerous accolades from critics and industry celebrities.

-Suhas made his film debut with Padi Padi Leche Manasu (2018) and has played supporting roles in several films including Agent Sai Srinivasa Athreya (2019).
+Suhas made his feature film debut with Padi Padi Leche Manasu (2018) and has played supporting roles in several films including Agent Sai Srinivasa Athreya (2019).
 In a review of the film by The Times of India, the reviewer wrote that "Suhas makes an impressive cameo as Detective Bobby".
-He appeared in Majili (2019), after which, he is sometimes referred to as "Majili Suhas".
+He appeared in Majili (2019), following which, he is sometimes referred to as "Majili Suhas".

-He reprised the role played by Soubin Shahir in Maheshinte Prathikaaram in the Telugu remake Uma Maheswara Ugra Roopasya, alongside Satyadev Kancharana.
+He reprised the role played by Soubin Shahir in Maheshinte Prathikaaram in the Telugu remake Uma Maheswara Ugra Roopasya, alongside Satyadev.
 Suhas then collaborated with his best friend Sandeep Raj for Colour Photo.
 He made his debut in a lead role with this film, which stars Sunil as the antagonist.
 His role in the film as a lead was critically praised and received wide recognition.

-In 2021, he starred in Gamanam and Family Drama, in which he played the role of a serial killer.
+In 2021, he starred in Gamanam and Family Drama, playing a serial killer in the latter.
 HIT: The Second Case and Mishan Impossible were his releases in 2022.
+In 2024, his first release was Ambajipeta Marriage Band alongside Sharanya Pradeep.
+He then starred in Sriranga Neethulu featuring Ruhani Sharma, Karthik Rathnam, Viraj Ashwin and Srinivas Avasarala.
+He then appeared in Prasanna Vadanam, starring alongside Rashi Singh and Viva Harsha and directed by Arjun YK.

+He played a village undertaker in Uppu Kappurambu, released on Amazon Prime Video in July 2025, starring alongside Keerthy Suresh.
+His next theatrical release was Oh Bhama Ayyo Rama.
+He is currently filming for Cable Chary and Anandrao Adventures.

 Personal life

 Suhas married Lalitha in August 2017.
+Their child was born in 2024.